-The Prince of Wales conducts Investitures at Buckingham Palace (nine in 2017-18) and attends state functions on behalf of The Queen.
+The Prince of Wales conducts Investitures at Buckingham Palace and attends state functions at the request and on behalf of The Queen.
 The Equerry’s Office is responsible for the arrangements for these engagements.

 Official entertaining is an important part of The Prince of Wales’s and The Duchess of Cornwall’s role.
 These occasions range from receiving official guests and foreign dignitaries to giving dinners and concerts to thank those involved with The Prince’s and The Duchess’s charities.